rs0111/my_comprehensive_rust/day1/morning/README.md

     - You use `if expressions` exactly like `if` statement in other languages
     - You can use `if` as an expression
         - The last expression of each block becomes the value of the `if` expression

+- Loops
+    - The `loop` statement just loops forever, until a `break`

+- break and continue
+    - If you want to exit any kind of loop early, use `break`
+    - For `loop`, this can take an optional expression that becomes the value of the `loop` expression
+    - If you want to immediately start the next iteration, use `continue`
+    - Both `continue` and `break` can optionally take a label argument which is used to break out of nested loops

+- Blocks and Scopes
+    - Blocks
+        - A block in Rust contains a sequence of expressions, enclosed by braces `{}`
+        - Each block has a value and a type, which are those of the last expression of the block
+        - If the last expression ends with `;`, then the resulting value and type is `()`

+    - Scopes and Shadowing
+        - A variable's scope is limited to the enclosing block
+        - You can shadow variables, both those from outer scopes and variables from the same scope